 If you happen to be a blog subscriber, please forgive me for my recent protein granola obsession.
-It started with the cinnamon vanilla protein granola and blueberry protein parfait, and I haven’t been able to stop exploring other flavor combos like this pumpkin spice granola.
+It started with the cinnamon vanilla protein granola and chocolate peanut butter granola, and I haven’t been able to stop exploring other flavor combos like this pumpkin spice granola.

 This recipe isn’t all that different than the cinnamon vanilla granola.
 So if you’ve made that one, you’ll likely have everything on hand and know about all the potential ingredient swaps.
 If you don’t gra-knowla about that one, I’ll run through everything ya need to know below.

 - pumpkin pie spice